-The second cause of the change of attitude of the UN towards Israel was the emergence of a new majority in the General Assembly, which soon turned out to be hostile to Israel.
+The second cause of the UN's change of attitude towards Israel was the emergence of a new majority in the General Assembly, which soon turned out to be hostile to Israel.
 As a result of the decolonization process, the number of member states grew exponentially in the 1950s and 1960s.
 By the mid-1960s, developing countries formed the largest voting bloc in the General Assembly.
 Voting alliances with the Soviet Union became a common practice, and this new strategic advantage was shrewdly exploited by the Arab States to pass resolutions against Israel, without any limitation.
-The most famous --and miserable-- consequence of this well-trained mechanism was the passing of the General Assembly's Resolution of November 10, 1975 (mentioned earlier), equating Zionism with racism.
-The same day it passed this resolution, the General Assembly established a Committee on the Exercise of the Inalienable Rights of the Palestinian People.48 This committee published its first report in May 1976, endorsing the program of the PLO Charter (including the destruction of the State of Israel).
-This report was approved by the General Assembly on November 24, 1976, as the "basis for the solution of the Palestinian problem."
-49 The PLO used this committee to diffuse its propaganda through the UN.
-Millions of dollars from the UN budget were spent on movies, books, exhibitions, stamps, etc., presenting a one-sided version of the Arab-Israeli conflict and blaming Zionism for all the sorrows of the Middle-East.
-The domination of the "automatic majority" over the General Assembly also had regrettable consequences on the rhetoric and attitude of certain member states.
-In 1983, for instance, the Representative of Iran, Mr. Rajaie-Khorassani, expressed his hope that, in order to put an end to the "Zionist entity," the Moslem countries "will soon consider the final solution."
-He then called the Representative of Israel a "Zionist entity agent with the retarded mind and archaic logic and with a polluted reasoning" without being called to order by the President of the Assembly.
-When the Representative of the United States, Congressman Solarz, protested against these obscene and venomous attacks, he was answered by the Representative of Syria: "We have a small amount of time.
-There are attempts in this hall on the part of the United States Representative to gain the Jewish vote."51
+The most famous, and malicious, consequence of this well-trained mechanism was the passing of the General Assembly's Resolution of 10 November 1975 (mentioned earlier), equating Zionism with racism.
+The same day that it passed this resolution, the General Assembly established a Committee on the Exercise of the Inalienable Rights of the Palestinian People.47 This committee published its first report in May 1976, endorsing the program of the PLO Charter (including the destruction of the State of Israel).
+This report was approved by the General Assembly on 24 November 1976, as the 'basis for the solution of the Palestinian problem'.
+48 The PLO used this committee to diffuse its propaganda through the UN.
+Millions of dollars from the UN budget were spent on movies, books, exhibitions, stamps and so on, presenting a one-sided version of the Arab-Israeli conflict and blaming Zionism for all the sorrows of the Middle East.
+The domination of the 'automatic majority' over the General Assembly also had regrettable consequences on the rhetoric and attitude of certain member states.
+In 1983, for instance, the Representative of Iran, Mr. Rajaie-Khorassani, expressed his hope that, in order to put an end to the 'Zionist entity' the Moslem countries 'will soon consider the final solution'.49 He then called the Representative of Israel a 'Zionist entity agent with the retarded mind and archaic logic and with a polluted reasoning' without being called to order by the President of the Assembly, When the Representative of the United States, Congressman Solarz, protested against these obscene and venomous attacks, he was answered by the Representative of Syria: 'We have a small amount of time.
+There are attempts in this hall on the part of the US Representative to gain the lewish vote.'50

 The General Assembly's new political bias affected the entire UN system.
-The Secretariat, whose staff is appointed by the Secretary-General "under regulations established by the General Assembly" (Article 101 of the UN Charter), unequivocally reflected this tendency.
-Pressures and maneuvers from the General Assembly have distorted the established quotas of member states' representation at the Secretariat, thus replacing professional standards by political ones.
-Some applicants even reported anti-Israeli and anti-Semitic discriminations.52 The creation of the Secretariat's Division on Palestinian Rights by the General Assembly (General Assembly's Resolution 32/40 B, 2 December 1977) was another illustration of this political tendency.
+The Secretariat, whose staff is appointed by the Secretary-General 'under regulations established by the General Assembly' (Article 101 of the UN Charter), unequivocally reflected this tendency.
+Pressures and maneuvres from the General Assembly have distorted the established quotas of member states' representations at the Secretariat, thus replacing professional standards with political ones.
+Some applicants even reported anti-Israeli and anti-Semitic discrimination.51 The creation of the Secretariat's Division on Palestinian Rights by the General Assembly (General Assembly's Resolution 32/40 B, 2 December 1977) was another illustration of this political tendency.